 and expressive therapy.
 In addition, participants in the PHP receive

-weekly psychiatry services, individual therapy, case management, 7 day 24
+weekly psychiatry services, individual therapy, case management, family therapy, and 7 day 24

 in the PHP is 7-10 days.
 The IOP acts as a step down from this level of